 Semi-Truck Accidents Can Happen

 Accidents involving semi-trucks are some of the most traumatic and disastrous on Maryland roads.
 They’re much more likely to cause a fatality or life-altering injury due to the extreme forces involved.
-According to the Maryland Motor Vehicle Administration (MDOT MVA), of all fatality crashes that happen in a typical year, about 11% involve a large truck, 30% involve speeding and 15% involve rollovers.
+According to the Maryland Motor Vehicle Administration (MDOT MVA), of all fatality car accidents that happen in a typical year, about 11% involve a large truck, 30% involve speeding and 15% involve rollovers.

 Every year, at least 635 Maryland people die in vehicle accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), Prince George’s County has the highest number of fatalities overall, followed by Baltimore County, Montgomery County and Anne Arundel County.